nicnosis/iu-courses/j460/docs/assignment3.md

 <a class="btn btn-secondary" href="../datasets.html" target="_blank">view datasets</a>

+#### IU Research Help
+If you still find this assignment daunting, you might benefit from [scheduling an appointment](https://libraries.indiana.edu/consult) with an IU research assistant.

 ## Part 3 - Choosing a visualization
 At this point, you want to have some idea of how you will bring your data into a visualization.
 You might say something like, "I want to visualize world population with a choropleth map," or, "I want to show infant mortality rates over time with a line chart."
 Once you have a concrete idea like this, it's just a matter of finding some starter code and fitting your data into it.